 Hire someone to drive it for you

 This is an interesting option since it may prove cost-efficient.
-There are many young people, students that desire to travel the country, but don’t have a car to take them across it.
-You don’t need to move coast-to-coast in order to find someone to relocate it for you.
+There are many young people, students that desire to travel the country but don’t have a car to take them across it.
+You don’t need to move coast-to-coast to find someone to relocate it for you.
 You should simply post an ad and surely someone will answer it.
 Then, it will be up to you to negotiate the terms.
 Usually, you would pay the transport fee to the driver, while he will cover the gas.
 This is especially the case if you agree that the driver can take a longer, more interesting route instead of bringing it to you as quickly as possible.

 Taking care of the fee and paperwork when you need to prepare your vehicle for an interstate move

 Given the distance the car will travel, you will need to prepare your vehicle for an interstate move just as you would as if you were driving it.
 Should you choose this option to relocate your car, make sure you get all the paperwork sorted out.
 Special emphasis should be put on car insurance against theft and liability!